kj-13/Machine-Learning-2025/README.md

 Validation data(20% of the total dataset) : to tune the dataset before the final check Test data(20% of the total dataset):to report the final output in a unbiased form

 We also standerdized all variables so it affects the regression evenly.
-The linear regression is trained,validated and retrained before being tested in the test data , and then tested on mean square error-mse, root mean square error-rmse, mean absolute error-mae and r square-r^2 .The actual vs predicted test ratings graph was then plotted tp provide a visual representation .
+The linear regression is trained,validated and retrained before being tested in the test data , and then tested on mean square error-mse, root mean square error-rmse, mean absolute error-mae and r square-r^2 .A scatter plot was used to illustrate this finfings of this regression model, the actual vs predicted test ratings.

-Next we prep the data for the next two clustering models ,using five user activity features (total ratings,avrage ratings,rating standrad deviation,number of uniques movies watched and activity days) users are categorized.After standardization of the data , the optimal number of clusters to be used in the model is calculated using both the Elbow method (inertia) and Silhouette score .
+Next we prep the data for the next two clustering models ,using five user activity features (total ratings,avrage ratings,rating standrad deviation,number of uniques movies watched and activity days) users are categorized.After standardization of the data.

+The optimal number of clusters to be used in the model is calculated using both the Elbow method (inertia) and Silhouette score .A sample of 2000 users are taken from X_users to work on the silhouette score becasue the time and processing power to use the whole dataset is incredbily high.while the whole dataset is used for inetia .
+Two graphs are plotted to show sihlouette and intertia .

 After choosing five as the optimal number of clusters from the dataset , we perform KMeans clusting first:

 Since KMeans is more focused on lower variance within clusters, the results of this is based more on behavioural types of the users .

-Cluster 0 - low activity and low variance users : these users generally rate infrequently and gives similar ratings
+Cluster 0 -31,623 users - Generally has new users or casual users that engage less, rating infrequently

-Cluster 1 - High activity and consistent raters : users here watch and rate a lot but in a more uniform way
+Cluster 1 -32,301 users- High activity and medium consistently raters : users here watch and rate a lot but in a more uniform way

-Cluster 2 - Critics with low avrage but high variance : they tend to give a very selective evaluvation .
+Cluster 2 -98,915 users- Users with high aveage rating but high less frequent: they tend to give a very high evaluvation when they do enagage .

-Cluster 3 - High average raters : these users rate movies highly in average and generally has moderate to low variability
+Cluster 3 -211,975 users- modratly active users  : these users rate movies frequently in average and generally is the majority of the consumers here .

-Cluster 4 - Extreme active users : thses users have a very high total rating ,large number of unique movies and a long activity log
+Cluster 4 -53,949 users-  inactive users: t users with low ratings but consistent patterns .

+Another plot is used to shows the scatter of users across the clusters

-Next we perform Hiracheal Clustering, as Hiracheal clustering uses the distance between groups unlike KMeans , the clusters differ a bit
+Next we perform Hiracheal Clustering, as Hiracheal clustering uses the distance between groups unlike KMeans , the clusters differ a bit. a sample of 7500 users are taken (either 7500 or lenfht of the user feature - whatever is smaller). the same set of features that we used in KMeans is used again for consisitency and easier for model comparison later .feature scaling is also done using standerd scaler.

-CLuster A - Very low engagement users: these users rate less, has low diviersity and has low activity
+Five cluster's mean feacture values are calculated and presented in total ratings, average ratings , standerd deviation of ratings , uniquness of movies , activity , ratings per day , generosity , consistency and engagement  to make it clear what each cluster is based on.

-CLuster B - Moderate Users with stable habits: users display rrgular ratings but not in extremes
+CLuster A-3825 users - Moderate Users with stable habits: these users are active but not in any extreme behaviours

-Cluster C - High activity anf highly diverse users : people rate many movies here and also have a high variety in their choices , they also are active for longer time periods

-Cluster D - High variable behaved users: Users with larger starnderd deviation in their rating falls here , they are considerd to be inconsistent

-Cluster E - Positive biased users:Consistent high average users with normal activity patterns are classifed here.
+CLuster B -1600 users- Infrequent raters: these users have moderate engagemnt and consistency

+Cluster C -59 users- High activity and frequent raters : generally good ratings anre provided by these users

+Cluster D -360 users- low activity and ratings: these users are likely non engaging users.

+Cluster E -1656 users- Ocassional raters with high ratings :rating a few movies with high ratings

 a scatter plot is uded to plot this data for better visualization

+Silhouette score and Davies-Bouldin score was checked in the model to see Hierarchical model's performance

-## Comparison of Models
+## Results

 This part evaluates the effectiveness of different clustering approaches in identifying meaningful viewer behaviour patterns.
 The analysis begins by constructing a standardised feature matrix from user statistics, incorporating key behavioural indicators such as total ratings, average rating, variability, number of unique movies watched and overall activity span.
 These metrics provide a consistent foundation for comparing clustering models.